VPetukhov/ggrastr/README.md

 For more details see [vignette](https://htmlpreview.github.io/?https://raw.githubusercontent.com/VPetukhov/ggrastr/master/inst/doc/Raster_geoms.html).

 ## Troubleshooting
-If your rsession crashes when you try to render rasterized plot, probably your version of Cairo was built for another version of R (see [Upgrading to a new version of R](http://shiny.rstudio.com/articles/upgrade-R.html)).
-To check if you use a proper version run the command below and ensure that "Built" version is the same as your R version.
+If your R Session crashes when you try to render a rasterized plot, it's probably the case that your version of Cairo was built for another version of R (see [Upgrading to a new version of R](http://shiny.rstudio.com/articles/upgrade-R.html)).
+To check if you are using a proper version, run the command below and ensure that the "Built" version is the same as your R version.
 ```r
 pkgs <- as.data.frame(installed.packages(), stringsAsFactors = F, row.names = F)
 pkgs[pkgs$Package == 'Cairo', c("Package", "LibPath", "Version", "Built")]
 ```

-To ensure that your Cairo works, just run `Cairo::Cairo(type='raster'); dev.off()` and check if it crashes R session.
+To ensure that Cairo works, just run `Cairo::Cairo(type='raster'); dev.off()` and check if it crashes your R session.